Nepal: Development and Social Change

-Before the ISP period, most students gain enough fluency in Nepali to test at Intermediate Mid on the ACTFL, and every semester there are a few who reach Advanced levels.
-All students typically develop a level of fluency that allows fieldwork without need of translators.
+Before the ISP period, all students typically develop a level of fluency that allows fieldwork without need of translators.
 Many alumni of the program have used their Nepali language skills in support of winning Fulbright fellowships and securing professional positions in Nepal after graduation.

 Learn appropriate methodologies to undertake fieldwork.

 The Field Methods and Ethics seminar focuses on the concepts of learning across cultures and from field experience.
 Material includes:

 - Field study ethics and the World Learning/SIT Human Subjects Review Policy